 Menzel aimed to establish a TV/film and pop music career as well, releasing studio albums over the years like Still I Can't Be Still (1998), Here (2004) and I Stand (2008).
-She did guest spots on a number of TV series, such as Kevin Hill (with Diggs) and Glee, and also appeared on the big screen in the 2005 movie version of Rent and 2007's Enchanted, among other projects.
+She did guest spots on a number of TV series, such as Kevin Hill and Glee, and also appeared on the big screen in the 2005 movie version of Rent and 2007's Enchanted, among other projects.

 The Queen of 'Frozen'

 Initially auditioning for 2010's Tangled and not getting the part, Menzel still caught Disney casting's attention and did private recording work with fellow singer Kristen Bell.
 The two would co-star in Disney's animated global smash Frozen, which opened in the U.S. in November 2013.
 Menzel played Snow Queen Elsa, another character with great powers struggling to come to terms with her abilities.
 The movie earned more than $1 billion globally, hence becoming one of the biggest animated films ever created.